Smilkovci Lake killings

-The Smilkovci Lake killings (Убиствата кај Смилковско Езеро) also called the Smilkovci Lake massacre (Macedonian: Масакрот кај Смилковско езеро) took place on 12 April 2012.
-Five ethnic Macedonian civilians were shot and killed at a man-made lake near the village of Smilkovci, outside the Macedonian capital Skopje.
+The Smilkovci Lake killings (Убиствата кај Смилковско Езеро) also called the Smilkovci Lake massacre (Масакрот кај Смилковско Езеро), was the killing of five ethnic Macedonian civilians that took place on 12 April 2012.
+They were shot and killed at a man-made lake near the village of Smilkovci, outside the Macedonian capital Skopje.

 According to the Macedonian Ministry of Internal Affairs, the attack was carried out with the intent to "incite fear and insecurity" and the ministry called it a "deliberate terrorist act aimed at destabilizing the country".
-The Helsinki Committee for Human Rights criticized the ministry for prematurely judging the suspects as guilty.
+The Helsinki Committee for Human Rights criticised the ministry for prematurely judging the suspects as guilty.

-On 30 June 2014, after an 18-month trial, Alil Demiri, Afrim Ismailoviq (also known as Afrim Ismaili), Agim Ismailoviq (also known as Agim Ismaili), Fejzi Aziri, Haki Aziri and Sami Luta were sentenced to life imprisonment.
-Demiri and Ismailoviq were tried in absentia, since they were imprisoned in Kosovo for unlawful possession of weapons, and extradition procedures were underway.
-One defendant, Rami Sejdi, was released for lack of evidence.

-On 1 December 2017, Macedonia's Supreme Court overturned the convictions and ordered a retrial over procedural errors.
-In February 2021, the five men were once again found guilty and handed sentences ranging from nine years to life imprisonment.
+The killings led to ethnic tensions between Macedonians and Albanians.
+On 2014, six defendants were sentenced to life imprisonment.
+One defendant was released due to lack of evidence.
+In 2017, Macedonia's Supreme Court overturned the convictions and ordered a retrial over procedural errors.
+In 2021, five men were once again found guilty and handed sentences ranging from nine years to life imprisonment.

 Killings

+Five ethnic Macedonians were killed on 12 April 2012, on the eve of Orthodox Easter.
+The killings happened between 19:30 and 22:30 (UTC+1).
 Four of the five men killed were between 18 and 20 years of age, and the fifth was 45 years old.
+Three of the victims were from Radišani, one was from Ljuboten and one was from Creševo.
+Police discovered their bodies near Smilkovci Lake near Skopje, Macedonia (now North Macedonia).
+The body of the 45-year-old man was found a short distance away from the others.
+Their bodies had been lined up and the persons appeared to have been shot in close range.
+Automatic rifles and a pistol were used.

 Aftermath

-Early police work
+Reactions and early police work

-After the residents of the villages where the victims lived heard about the killings, angry crowds blocked the highway near the Smilkovci lake.
-An OSCE vehicle was attacked after an OSCE employee drove the vehicle towards an angry crowd of ethnic Macedonians.
+A day of mourning was declared in Skopje's Butel municipality and flags were at half-mast on the town hall as the five victims were buried.
+The autopsy showed the victims were shot at close range.
+After hearing about the killings, angry crowds blocked the highway near Smilkovci Lake.
 Interior Minister Gordana Jankuloska said in a press conference that "more than one perpetrator" killed five fishermen and that "by this point we [the police] are still unable to say that the killings were ethnic-related because the police have no suspects".

-On 15 April, the Macedonian police contacted police in neighboring countries and found a car thought to have been used by the killers near the border with Kosovo.
+Macedonian president Gjorge Ivanov called for "restraint and responsibility" and expressed his condolences.

+On 15 April, an Opel Omega car was found near the scene of the crime.
 The Interior Minister said that the police had the killers' "profile" but had not identified them.
+Some experts referred to the killings as a terrorist act which had the aim to destabilise the country.